Vasp02/minicloud/README.md

 ## Features :

--User account based system with storage limit implementation -Intuitive management and organization of the file directory system, including capabilities to view and download files.
+- User account based system with storage limit implementation
+- Intuitive management and organization of the file directory system, including capabilities to view and download files.
--Administrator page accessible via admin account, allowing for the adjustment of user storage configurations.
+- Administrator page accessible via admin account, allowing for the adjustment of user storage configurations.
--Security implementations like AES file encryption and dynamic decryption for files, JWT Token for authentication.
+- Security implementations like AES file encryption and dynamic decryption for files, JWT Token for authentication.
--Utilizes JpaRepository, Spring Data JPA, and Hibernate for flexible data management, enabling database customization without modifications
+- Utilizes JpaRepository, Spring Data JPA, and Hibernate for flexible data management, enabling database customization without modifications